Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Control Variates Regression Adjustments

 These equivalences reveal that the two sets of estimators, despite originating from distinct methods, yield computationally analogous results.
 In particular, \(\widehat{\delta}_0\) and \(\widehat{\delta}_3\) are exactly identical to \(\widehat{\beta}_T^{SR}\) and \(\widehat{\beta}_T^{IR}\), respectively.
 In other words, regardless of the method employed for ATE estimation in practice, the resulting estimates converge to the same value in most scenarios.

 As for variance estimation, the control variates method derives its variance estimate directly from the sample variance with \(\theta\) replaced by \(\widehat{\theta}\), whereas the regression framework employs EHW variance estimation to obtain a robust and conservative variance estimate.
-While their absolute values may differ marginally in practice, Lin \cite{lin2013agnostic} and Ding \cite{ding2024first} have demonstrated that the EHW variance estimate from regression adjustment is nearly identical to that from the control variates method.
-Furthermore, we establish the asymptotic convergence properties of these variance estimators in Theorem \ref{finivar}.
+While their absolute values may differ marginally in practical implementations, Theorem \ref{finivar} establishes the asymptotic convergence properties of these variance estimators.

 \begin{theorem} Under the design-based framework, the variance estimators satisfy the following asymptotical relationships:

 i). $n\widehat{\text{var}}(\widehat\delta_0)$ and $n\widehat{\text{var}}(\widehat{\beta}_{T}^{SR})$ are asymptotically equal in probability,